 Obstetrics & Gynecology Hospitalist Fellowship

-The fellowship is directed by Joseph Cioffi, MD, director of the Division of Obstetrics and Gynecology Hospitalists and safety officer for labor and delivery at NYU Langone Hospital—Long Island, along with four full-time obstetrics and gynecology hospitalist faculty members who are very active in teaching fellows.
+The fellowship is directed by Karyn Wat, MD, director of the Division of Obstetrics and Gynecology Hospitalists and safety officer for labor and delivery at NYU Langone Hospital—Long Island, along with four full-time obstetrics and gynecology hospitalist faculty members who are very active in teaching fellows.
 They and other department faculty provide training and mentoring throughout the fellowship year.

 Our initial curriculum was developed by the department chair and the division director.
 Subsequently, the program was adopted and modified with input from the academic committee of the Society of OB/GYN Hospitalists for standardization in developing future hospitalist fellowship programs.

 Fellows are given verbal feedback on a daily basis.
 Official evaluations are completed every three months by core faculty members in the division as well as private attending and faculty members who have the opportunity to work with fellows.
 We use New Innovations, an online residency management program, for evaluations.

 Our evaluation committee, the Core Clinical Competence Committee, meets every three months to discuss fellow evaluations and progress.
 The Core Clinical Competence Committee consists of the fellowship director, the four hospitalists, and the chief of quality for obstetrics.

 The following competences are evaluated:

 - patient care